 Where do I get a W-2 or a 1042S?

-What if I Received Employment Income from WSU in 2017, but I did not Receive a W-2 or 1042S Form in the Mail?
+What if I received employment income from WSU in 2019, but I did not receive a W-2 or 1042S form in the mail?

 We suggest you log into your myWSU account under Payroll information, or on the Payroll Services “Online Earnings Statements” website to view your payroll and tax record.
 If a W-2 appears in your record you can simply print the W-2 form from the web site and submit it with your tax forms (1040-EZ or 1040NR).

 An ITIN is obtained by filing a W-7 together with your tax form (example: 1040NR-EZ).
-If you are using GTP the W-7 forms and instructions are included (highly recommended).
-If you do not intend to use GTP, see the IRS website for form W-7 and instructions.
+If you are using SPRINTAX the W-7 forms and instructions are included (highly recommended).
+If you do not intend to use SPRINTAX, see the IRS website for form W-7 and instructions.

 No, if your income was earned in Washington state.

-What if I Transferred from a Different U.S. School Which was Located in a State Which has State Income Taxes?
+What if I transferred from a different U.S. school that was located in a state that has state income taxes?

 You should receive a W-2/1042S from that institution.
-The IP-Global Services tax assistance program will not provide help with filing state income tax forms.
+The IP-International Student and Scholar Services tax assistance program will not provide help with filing state income tax forms.
 However you can attempt one of the following:

-If you are filing as a tax “nonresident alien (NRAs),” you will not report any information from the 1098T into your 1040NR or 1040NR-EZ or into Glacier Tax Prep.
-Use GTP to determine your eligibility for reducing your taxable income.
-Since it is a record of the amount you paid (or WSU paid on your behalf) for tuition and mandatory fees to WSU in 2017, we suggest keeping it for your records.
+If you are filing as a tax “nonresident alien (NRAs),” you will not report any information from the 1098T into your 1040NR or 1040NR-EZ or into SPRINTAX.
+Use SPRINTAX to determine your eligibility for reducing your taxable income.
+Since it is a record of the amount you paid (or WSU paid on your behalf) for tuition and mandatory fees to WSU in 2019, we suggest keeping it for your records.

 Graduate assistantships are treated differently than other scholarships.
 The living expense stipend is considered “wage” income since you are providing a “service” in exchange for the income.
 The tuition and fee portion of any scholarship is exempt from taxes and should not be entered into your non-resident tax forms.